knpuniversity/javascript/knpu/ep4-reactjs/success-messages.md

 Basically, *before* we call `setTimeout`, we want to make sure to *clear* any previous timeout that may be waiting to fire.
-The `setTimeout()` function returns an integer, which we can use to clear it. to keep track of that value, in the constructor, initialize a new property: `this.successMessageTimeoutHandler = 0`.
+The `setTimeout()` function returns an integer, which we can use to clear it.
+To keep track of that value, in the constructor, initialize a new property: `this.successMessageTimeoutHandler = 0`.

-This has *nothing* to do with React: we're just taking advantage of our object to store some state.
+This has *nothing* to do with React: we're just taking advantage of our object to store some data.
 Oh, and the value 0 is just a "null" value in disguise: if we pass this to `clearTimeout()`, nothing will happen.

 Back down in `setSuccessMessage`, before `setTimeout`, add